 What gear do you need for the Faroe Islands hiking and sailing tour?

 No technical mountain gear is needed to go hiking in the Faroe Islands.
 One mistake many people make before hiking on the Faroe Islands is buying brand new boots.
 You need to break them in with multiple miles before hiking for multiple days on the islands.
 Hike on a nearby mountain or even in your backyard, but make sure you break your shoes in to see where there are hot spots (aka where you could get blisters).
 As soon as you feel consistent rubbing from your shoe, stop and apply a moleskin or strong adhesive bandage.
 As with any other outdoor adventure, layers are key.
 You need warm layers even during the summer months.
 Trust me on this.
 I do recommend you bring your own first-aid kit, even though the guides always carry a first aid kit and are trained to use it.
 Apart from that, pack a sturdy sleeping bag, hiking poles, a water bottle, mountain boots, and a camera.

 Employ the principles of minimalism when packing.
 Your main luggage is going to wait for you on the sailboat, but you need to be mindful and only carry the essentials with you.
 Maybe just leave the book at home and just enjoy the unbelievable landscapes surrounding you.

 Solo travelers are more than welcome to join this adventure on their own.
 By the time the trip ends, you’ll have made friends on this once-in-a-lifetime experience.
 A complete group of strangers can come together and create strong ties on a tour like this.

-If you want to hear more about Alberto’s exciting stories from hiking and sailing in the Faroe Islands, and hear from Frank who runs the Nordic Light sailboat, watch their 57hours Adventure Talk:
+If you want to hear more about Albert’s exciting stories from hiking and sailing in the Faroe Islands, and hear from Frank who runs the Nordic Light sailboat, watch their 57hours Adventure Talk: